Mrdedsecurity/Void-Ransomware/README.md

 Disclaimer:

-This script is intended solely for educational use and ethical hacking practice.
+This script is intended solely for educational use.
 I do not endorse or encourage any form of illegal or harmful activity.
 Any misuse of this script for malicious purposes is strongly condemned.
 Always respect privacy and adhere to legal and ethical standards.